2022 Colorado Rapids season

-The 2022 Colorado Rapids season is the club's twenty-seventh season of existence and their twenty-seventh consecutive season in Major League Soccer (MLS), the top flight of American soccer.
+The 2022 Colorado Rapids season was the club's twenty-seventh season of existence and their twenty-seventh consecutive season in Major League Soccer (MLS), the top flight of American soccer.

 Background

 Colorado finished the 2021 season 1st in the Western Conference table, and 2nd overall in MLS.
 They reached the semifinals of the MLS Cup Playoffs, losing to the Portland Timbers 1–0.